 Setting Up a Golang Project

-You’ll need to install Golang on your machine if you haven’t done it already.
+You’ll need to install Go (Golang) on your machine if you haven’t already.
 Go supports Windows, macOS, and Linux.
 The installation steps may vary a little depending on your operating system.

-Their official documentation includes specific instructions for various Operating Systems on how to install Golang.
+Their official documentation includes specific instructions for various Operating Systems on installing Go.

 After installing Go, open a terminal window and create a new directory using the command: